haumeamagma/NBCU01/intro/intro2/README.md

 You should now be familiar with all the configurations that has been done in SAP SuccessFactors to enable new hire events publication to Cloud Integration.

-Now, we show pre-deployed integration flow to publish events.
-Continue to - [Publish to Confluent Kafka](/intro/intro3)